Python-SIP/sip/sphinx/directives.rst

 This directive is used to specify the handwritten code that converts a Python object to a mapped type instance and to handle any ownership transfers.
-It is used as part of the `%MappedType`_ directive and as part of a class specification.
+It is used as part of the :directive:`%MappedType` directive and as part of a class specification.
 The code is also called to determine if the Python object is of the correct type prior to conversion.